Open House Festival

 Do you have any free events?

-Yes, the festival is proud to have a large variety of free events with something for everyone.
+Yes, the festival is proud to have a large variety of free events, last year a third of events were free!

 The event starts at 8pm, what time can I enter the venue from?